 Heroin is a powerful opioid, and its use leads to staggering consequences.
-Sometimes after using it just once people become addicted.
-Along with a psychological addiction, a physical dependence to heroin also happens quickly.
-Drug dependence means that if you stop using a substance suddenly you’ll go through withdrawal.
+People can become addicted after using it only once.
+Along with a psychological addiction, a physical dependence on heroin also develops quickly.
+Drug dependence means that if you stop using a substance suddenly, you’ll go through withdrawal.

 Unfortunately, the highly addictive nature of heroin and other opioids has given rise to “the opioid epidemic.”
-This drug epidemic refers to the use of heroin, as well as prescription pain medicines, which has spiraled out of control in the U.S. Because of the prevalence of opioid use in this country, people have a lot of questions about the drug.
+This drug epidemic refers to the use of heroin, as well as prescription pain medicines, which has spiraled out of control in the United States.
+Because of the prevalence of opioid use in this country, people have a lot of questions about heroin.
 For example, they wonder how heroin works, why it’s so addictive and how it’s used.
 Heroin is used in three main ways.
 It’s injected, smoked and snorted (also called “sniffing heroin”).

 When someone sniffs heroin, the drug is absorbed by the blood vessels found throughout the nose.
 Once it is absorbed into those vessels, it travels through the bloodstream and then the brain.
 Sniffing heroin will result in a euphoric high in about five minutes for most people.
 While this may seem like a short onset time, the effects of heroin are felt much more quickly when it’s injected.
 The rapid onset time is one of the reasons that many heroin addicts often move on to intravenous drug use, even if they start by sniffing heroin.

 The overdose risk is slightly lower when heroin is snorted, but it is still very high.
 In some instances, the risk of an overdose can be higher among people who snort heroin.
-Someone who snorts heroin is more likely to be an occasional user of the drug, meaning they have a lower tolerance or their tolerance goes down between uses.
+Someone who snorts heroin is more likely to only use the drug occasionally, meaning they have a lower tolerance or their tolerance goes down between uses.
 The lower the opioid tolerance, the higher the chance of an overdose.

 Most heroin available in the U.S. is also full of impurities.
 These impurities can cause inflammation and damage to the tissues in the nasal cavity, which can lead to a hole in the septum as well.
 Snorting heroin can be particularly damaging to people with preexisting conditions such as asthma, and snorting heroin can lead to fatal asthma attacks.